top of page

 DOT INDEX DRILL: DRY-FIRE

-The Dot Index Drill in dry fire strips everything down to mechanics and visual discipline.
+The Dot Index Drill in dry-fire strips everything down to mechanics and visual discipline.
 No recoil.
 No excuses.
 Just you, your grip, and your ability to track between tiny targets with intent.
 This is where speed meets structure.

 Why this drill matters: